KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/Installing_Bazzite_for_Desktop_or_Laptop_Hardware.md

 > **Note**: If you only check a few items in a category, then it will only install those selected items.
 The switch is only toggled to install **everything** in that category.

+!!! attention

-> **Attention**: There is a rare chance you will be asked to setup KDE Wallet or GNOME Keyring and set a password to continue installing items from the Bazzite Portal.
+    There is a rare chance you will be asked to setup KDE Wallet or GNOME Keyring and set a password to continue installing items from the Bazzite Portal.

 ### Installing additional software